By News Team

-When it comes to compiling a list of the best golfing nations, England rank third behind the USA and Scotland in terms of producing major winners.
-From surprise victors such as Danny Willett to consistent performers including Nick Faldo, there have been some impressive results in the greatest tournaments of all and with Tommy Fleetwood and Tyrrell Hatton among the new breed of players, the future for English golf looks bright.
+When it comes to compiling a list of the best golfing nations, England rank third behind the USA and Scotland in terms of producing Major winners.
+From surprise victors such as Danny Willett to consistent performers including Nick Faldo, there have been some impressive results in the greatest tournaments of all and with Tommy Fleetwood and Tyrrell Hatton among the new breed of players, the future for English professional golfers looks bright.

-As we wonder who will be the next to lift one of the four majors, we look back at five of the greatest English golfers of all time.
+As we wonder who will be the next to lift one of the four majors, we look back at six of the greatest golfers of all time to hail from England.

 Faldo spent most of his early career as a competent golfer who had won 11 events on the European Tour without ever really looking like he would become one of the world’s best.
 All of that changed in the mid-80s when he teamed up with David Leadbetter to remodel his swing.
 Their work, coupled with a sudden, single-minded determination from the player, first led to major success when Faldo claimed the Open Championship at Muirfield in 1987.

 It was the first of six major titles for the man from Welwyn Garden City; two more victories came at the Open, while Faldo also added three US Masters successes.
 The most memorable of those coming in 1996 when he overcame a six-shot deficit on the final day to overhaul a shattered Greg Norman.